HANICA-DEA/spotitube/README.md

 This repository contains a front-end for the final programming assignment of the course OOSE-DEA at the [HAN University of Applied Sciences](https://www.han.nl/).

+## Enabling CORS headers in your JavaEE container

+To use this Spotitube Client with your own Spotitube Server, you will need to enable CORS headers in your JavaEE container.

+This is required because the Client is served from a different domain than the Server.
+Your browser will only allow this if the Server has the CORS Headers set in its HTTP response.

+To enable this, follow the steps below.

+* Ensure that you understand the _why_.
+For instance, read: https://en.wikipedia.org/wiki/Cross-origin_resource_sharing
+* Figure out how to perform the _how_.
+There are enough resources available on the World Wide Web.

 ## For local installation